The Paristamen CIO

 Any other charitable purpose not inconsistent with (1).

 This means we can potentially support almost any type of charitable work, but see below for our priorities.
 For financial details, please see The Paristamen CIO entry on the Register of Charities maintained by the Charity Commission (and search under our registered charity number 1155665 - although the first accounts of the CIO will only be filed in mid-2015).
 The charity does not have a permanent endowment, but makes grants from donations received.
-At present the charity has only a small number of donors, but we are pleased to receive other donations which would enable us to extend our grant-making activity - we are members of the FundRaising Standards Board and follow the FRSB criteria in terms of donations received.
+At present the charity has only a small number of donors and a recent legacy has increased our resources - but we are pleased to receive other donations which would enable us to extend our grant-making activity.
+We are members of the FundRaising Standards Board and follow the FRSB criteria in terms of donations received.

 We are also active members of the Association of Charitable Foundations and are active in the Yorkshire Grant Makers' Forum.